-The Georgia Access Model will be implemented by the Office of Health Strategy and Coordination, working in coordination across state agencies including OCI and the Department of Community Health (DCH).
+The Georgia Access Model will be implemented by OHSC, working in coordination across state agencies including OCI and the Department of Community Health (DCH).
 The State will transition responsibility for the front-end functions of consumer outreach, customer service, plan shopping, selection, and enrollment from the FFE to the commercial market.
 The State will follow federal statute to determine APTC subsidy eligibility and transmit that information to CMS.
-CMs will continue to issue APTCs payments to carriers and to the IRS which will continue to reconcile PTCs at individual tax filing.
+CMS will continue to issue APTC payments to carriers, and the IRS will continue to reconcile PTCs at individual tax filing.
 Funding for the program will be provided by both federal pass through dollars, the State General Fund, and a state-applied user fee.